 Additional expenses not covered include laundry, entertainment, and independent travel.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 for these additional expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 Only those applying for and receiving a Julius G. Blocker ’53 Fellowship will be considered for admission.
 Further information about this funding opportunity is available HERE.
-You may complete the Blocker Fellowship application materials (including a Blocker-specific essay and related questions) as part of your online study abroad application.
-The Blocker specific essay and additional Blocker faculty recommendation form must be received by the general application deadline posted in your account.
+You may complete the Blocker Fellowship application materials (including a Blocker-specific essay and related questions) as part of your online study abroad application, all of which must be submitted by the published application deadline.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.